 Once you’ve chosen your coffee, here are a few tips to help you get the best out of those beans and enjoy the best possible French press brew:

-- Remember the phrase ‘grind as you go’ – to ensure optimal freshness and flavor only grind the quantity of beans you need for immediate use (check out the best grinders here)
+- Remember the phrase ‘grind as you go’ – to ensure optimal freshness and flavor only grind the number of beans you need for immediate use (check out the best grinders here)

 - If you do plan to grind your own beans, invest in a good quality conical burr grinder – it’ll last a long time if properly cared for and will offer up optimally ground beans every time